GONG STRIKING AREADepending on where the Gong is struck, it reacts differently with respect to sound.

 GONG CLEANINGGongs should be cleaned from time to time.
 Dirt, which builds up during set-up, playing and transporting, acts on the Gong like a damper and inhibits its natural vibration.

 Each Gong has a wax coating to guard against oxidizing and dirt build-up.
-During cleaning the way coat is gradually removed and has to be replaced.
+During cleaning the coat is gradually removed and has to be replaced.

 For cleaning, do not use grainy or acidic cleaning agents, as well as ones containing ammonia.
 Cleaning and waxing of the gong should always be done in direction of the shaving (if present) on the gong surface and only with slight pressure.
 Use colorless and soft cloth.
 Apply the cleaning agent to the cloth and clean the gong.
 Rub off any remaining cleaning fluid with two or three more pieces of cloth.
 Then apply a wax coat.
 Best suited is a fluid clear wax, such as is usually sold for cleaning and protecting wooden surfaces.

-TRANSPORT AND HANDLING OF GONGSEvery Paiste Gong becomes a valuable musical instrument through the skilful craft and experience of the gong maker.
+TRANSPORT AND HANDLING OF GONGSEvery Paiste Gong becomes a valuable musical instrument through the skillful craft and experience of the gong maker.
 Gongs should be handled with the same care that goes into making them.

 The following guidelines apply: